SrVladyslav/symfony_crud_poc_backend/README.md

         url: '%env(DATABASE_URL)%'
 ```

-2. Now, if you are using the PHP first time, you should activate the database drivers, to do it, go to your php files in (Windows) and open the `php.ini` file: `C:\php\php.ini`.
-3. Once you are in `C:\php\php.ini`, open it with your favorite text editor and then de-coment the extensions of the db driver you want to use. for example, `pdo_pgsql` and `pgsql` for PostgreSQL or `sqlite3` and `pdo_sqlite` for SQLite.
+2. Now, if you are using the PHP first time, you should activate the database drivers, to do it, go to your php files, once you are in (Windows) `C:\php\php.ini`, open the file with your favorite text editor and then de-coment the extensions of the db drivers you want to use. for example, `pdo_pgsql` and `pgsql` for PostgreSQL or `sqlite3` and `pdo_sqlite` for SQLite.
 Filally you should have something like this:

 ```bash
       ...